-Next to the print on the north wall are two stained glass windows given as memorials to foundation members and sometime church wardens of this church.
+On the north wall of the nave are two stained glass windows given as memorials to foundation members and sometime church wardens of this church.
 They depict Christ the Good Shepherd by Philip Handel, installed in the 1960s and The Light of the World, the latter based on Holman Hunt's famous painting in Keble College Oxford.
 It was unveiled by Archdeacon Robinson on 4 December 1949.